Talks

-- Adam Csank, paleoclimatologist and dendrochronologist, will examine the science of bristlecone growth rates.
-He will outline his new long-term studies at the Preserve designed to support the ongoing Centuries of the Bristlecone project.
+Adam Csank, paleoclimatologist and dendrochronologist, will present the science behind bristlecone time, introducing his new long-term studies of bristlecone growth rates at the Preserve in support of Centuries of the Bristlecone.

 bio